1. Corporate Information

 Recent Accounting Developments

 Ministry of Corporate Affairs (MCA), notifies new standards or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-For the year ended 31st March, 2024, MCA has not notified any new standards or amendments to the existing standards applicable to the company.
+For the year ended 31st March, 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+April 1, 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.

 (D) Current-Non Current Classification